afterwind-io/comcat/README.md

 Obviously, it is awkward for user to manually copy the distributed worker file to somewhere like `public` folder, then provide the instantiated worker as part of startup procedure.
 Thus, the inlined worker is a much better solution.

-If you search for how to embed workers, such as MDN, it tells you something like this:
+If you searched for how to embed workers, such as MDN, it tells you something like this:

 ```javascript
 var blob = new Blob('Worker code goes here');